 Rising acquisition costs in 2022 showed ecommerce merchants the profitability of high-value customers.
 In this competitive market, offering subscription options is an increasingly viable way for ecommerce businesses to build retention.
-As of November 2022, more than 21% of consumers use at least one retail subscription service and more than 40% may be interested.
+As of April 2023, more than 23% of consumers use at least one retail subscription service.
 Subscription models have enhanced customer retention and loyalty for a wide range of online businesses, making it easier for companies to forecast their income and invest in long-term growth.

 Subscriptions offer a reliable source of recurring revenue for growing businesses, providing financial security for companies with seasonal sales fluctuations.
 The steady stream of customers also helps businesses save on marketing and advertising costs — which is especially valuable in the face of a recession.

 Subscription sales are projected to reach a whopping $38.2 billion in 2023 — up from a mere $57 million in 2011.
 There are now subscription models for almost everything, from streaming services and luxury goods to clothes and groceries.

 The appeal of subscription models to consumers is clear — they offer convenience and peace of mind, granting instant access to the products and services they want.

 Since consumers can’t simply download the shoes they want (not yet, at least), they need the next best thing: personalized, flexible, recurring shipments of shoes straight to their doorstep.